How to deal with a picky eater

 But let’s pretend that instead of reacting calmly, this mom harbours worries about her child’s small size.
 “Oh, my baby girl’s only in the 5th Percentile for weight…yikes!’
 Mum approaches the meal with trepidation.
 She’s worried and she shows it.

-Picky eating anxiety fills the room.
+Anxiety over eating fills the room.

 Picky eating anxiety builds on itself.